0xJett/0xJett/README.md

 ### Hi there 👋 I'm jettzhang95

 For whatever reason that brought you here, welcome to my github profile.
 I hope you're having a decent day.
-I'm an front-end developer at HuaHill.
+I'm an front-end developer at Hill Info.

 - 🔭 I’m currently working with an awesome team to build an ERP system for Chinese pharmacies.
 - 🌱 I’m striving to become a node.js full-stack engineer every single day, in the meantime I'm learning Web3.